mkatychev/filmreel/frame.md

 <a name="request"></a>

 `Request` - A [JSON object](https://en.wikipedia.org/wiki/JSON#Data_types_and_syntax) that fully defines how the *Frame* payload is built and sent.
-* A request's `"uri"` key must contain a string value specifying a fully formed [request URI](https://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html#sec5.1.2) for the protocol defined.
+* A request's `"uri"` key must map to a string value specifying a fully formed [request URI](https://www.w3.org/Protocols/rfc2616/rfc2616-sec5.html#sec5.1.2) for the protocol defined.
 * Must contain a *body* object even if no body data is to be sent.
 If no [cut `${VARIABLES}`](cut.md#cut-variable) are specified in the body then the payload will be sent as-is.

 <a name="listing-2"></a>